Hush (character): Origin

 Driven by his desire for independence and wealth, Tommy severed the brake line of his parents' car, causing a crash that killed his father and injured his mother; his mother, however, was saved in an emergency operation by Thomas Wayne, which enraged young Elliot.
 While at a summer camp with Bruce, Tommy attacked a boy and ended up in a psychiatric ward; he blamed Bruce and his mother for his outburst.
 He is released by an intern named Jonathan Crane, who becomes the villain Scarecrow.

 During the next few years, Tommy tended to his mother.
 When Bruce's parents were murdered, Tommy resented him for inheriting the Wayne family fortune, just as he had hoped to do with his parents' money.
 Shortly before Bruce returned to Gotham City, Tommy befriended a young woman named Peyton Riley (who would later become the second Ventriloquist) – a relationship of which his mother never approved.
 When Tommy's mother recovered from cancer, she disowned him, subsequently cutting him off from the Elliot family fortune in retaliation for his continuing relationship with Peyton.
 As a result, Tommy murdered her by smothering her with a pillow, while Peyton killed their lawyer and destroyed Mrs. Elliot's new will.
 As far as the rest of the world was concerned, his mother had died of a household accident.

 Finally the sole recipient of his family's fortune, Tommy abandoned Peyton and began traveling the world, as Bruce had.
 Although he went on to Harvard University and became a successful surgeon, Tommy continued to harbor an irrational grudge towards his childhood friend.

 At some point in his career, Edward Nygma, also known as the Riddler, was diagnosed with terminal cancer and eventually hijacked one of Ra's al Ghul's Lazarus Pits to regain his health.
 During this mystical treatment, which renders the participant temporarily insane, the Riddler experienced an unexpected epiphany: he realized that Bruce Wayne was Batman.
 Soon afterwards, the Riddler attempted to sell Tommy the secrets of his newfound revelation in exchange for a large cash sum.
 Tommy, by this time having discovered Nygma's criminal background, instead offered to pay him to kill Bruce.
 Realizing that they shared a common hatred for Wayne, Tommy and the Riddler decided to pool resources to bring him down.

-To this end, Elliot created for himself the persona of "Hush".
+To this end, Elliot created for himself the persona of "Hush", becoming an antithesis to Batman.
 Riddler said that the name started out as a joking reference to the need to keep Tommy's identity secret, but became a more permanent alias when Scarecrow started to sing the lullaby "Hush, Little Baby".